robbernabe/robbernabe.github.io/_posts/2014-04-03-masterless-puppet-with-fabric.md

 env.use_ssh_config = True{% endhighlight %}

 However, in order to get the rsync_project task to work properly, you'll need to set the proper "ssh_opts".

+Now whenever you want to apply your manifests, you can simply run:

+    {% highlight python %}
+    fab app sync
+    fab app apply
+    {% endhighlight %}